solwhitehorn/solwhitehorn.github.io/_posts/2020-05-09-jekyll-and-twitter-cards.md

 **!!Remark: the liquid tag here (e.g. page.title) must be inside double curly brackets otherwise it would not process the request.**

-I couldn't put them that way in this markdown code snippets are they were processed in the HTML conversion.
-I'm still looking for a way to do that.
+I couldn't put them that way here as I use Markdown to write my article and every time I put some HTML code, it is processed when the .md file is converted to the website.
+I'm still looking for a solution to bypass that.

 Once it's done, you will have to validate your card by parsing your URL it at this address:  [https://cards-dev.twitter.com/validator](https://cards-dev.twitter.com/validator).
-Don't use your base URL has it would not pass due to the fact that some metatags will be missing (page.title for example).
+Don't use your base URL has it would not pass due to some metatags missing (page.title for example).

 The bit that got me confused was that I always had this error while previewing the card:

 >ERROR: Required meta tag missing (twitter:text:title)

 And there is little to no information on the internet about this error when it comes to Jekyll, while a lot of people had it solved with Wordpress.
-So it was just a matter of adding this metatag and parse him the *page.title* tag.
+So it was just a matter of adding this metatag and parse him the *page.title* content.

 Now my only problem is that *page.illustration* are not taken into account when Twitter creates the card.
 That's something I'm still looking at.